Remembering the spirit and lives of the missing and murdered - BC Local News

 Mayor Wilfried Vicktor said marching on Saturday was reminder about how closely violence affects residents of Hope.

-“Its easy to think that it maybe happens in the Downtown Eastside or the Highway of Tears…but there’s a lot of locally impacted people here, through direct family and extended families,” he said.
+“It’s easy to think that it maybe happens in the Downtown Eastside or on the Highway of Tears…but there’s a lot of locally impacted people here, through direct family and extended families,” he said.

 He urged a society-wide zero-tolerance stance towards violence and abuse as well as having witnesses report any abuse they see, as he said those who commit grotesque offences like assault and murder have likely offended before.